Every file, every place, every time

 Is the encryption software authenticating the user and securing Data at the endpoints?

-We believe when encryption is processed at a server it leaves gaps where users may be unable to access keys or may have inappropriate access to keys.
-This can result in Data being unavailable for legitimate users, being made available to unauthorised users, or being sent across networks unencrypted.
+It’s important to ensure that the Data protection is provided at the point where it’s being processed so that there are no security gaps, and that no Data in any state is left vulnerable.
+When encryption is processed at a server instead of at the endpoint it leaves gaps where users may be unable to access keys.
+This can result in Data being unavailable for legitimate users, Data being made available to unauthorised users, or Data being sent across networks unencrypted.

 Other frequently asked questions about Data encryption